-- Adventurers! is another webcomic that, like RPG World, takes place in a console RPG with characters that are well aware of the game mechanics, and one repeatedly complains about how ridiculous they are.
+- Adventurers! takes place in a console RPG with characters that are well aware of the game mechanics, and one repeatedly complains about how ridiculous they are.

 - Will Save World For Gold is set in 4th Edition D&D, and makes fun of many different RPG Tropes.

 - Keychain of Creation uses the rules and setting for Exalted Second Edition, with some house rules thrown in, in a similar manner to The Order of the Stick.

 - Now defunct webcomic Ledgermain also took place in one of these.